 At graduation, Rolf had a union card, an agent, and offers of a TV series (DAN DARE), a film (LITTLE LORD FAUNTLEROY) and a season with the ROYAL SHAKESPEARE COMPANY.
 Things seemed to be looking pretty good so he stayed in the UK . . . and stayed.

-He now divides his time between the US and UK with recent work including Matt in Lanford Wilson's TALLEY'S FOLLY at the Aurora directed by Joy Carlin, the UK tour of Chichester's production of MACK AND MABLE directed by Jonathan Church and The Captain for the Jewel Theatre's production of Strindberg's THE DANCE OF DEATH.
+He now divides his time between the US and UK with recent work including the UK tour of Chichester’s production of MACK AND MABLE directed by Jonathan Church, the World Premiere of Jonathan Spector’s EUREKA DAY at the Aurora Theatre and a brace of shows culminating with A MOON FOR THE MISBEGOTTEN for Jewel Theatre.